AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 :ref:`mutually dependent types <Adv_Ada_Mutually_Dependent_Types>` :ada:`T1`
 and :ada:`T2`, which are declared in two packages :ada:`A` and :ada:`B` that refer to each other.
-These with clauses constitute a circular dependency, so the compiler cannot compile any of those packages.
+These with clauses constitute a circular dependency, so the compiler cannot compile either of those packages.

 One way to solve this problem is by transforming this circular dependency into a partial dependency.
 We do this by declaring a limited view |mdash| using a